Stay Compliant

 2. Next, you review the documents and verify they are adequate, and you fill out your part of the form.

+It’s very important that you keep these records because failing to do so puts you at risk for heavy penalties from the federal government.
+Download this employee onboarding form PDF on the IRS website.
+You can also download the form in Spanish.
 The E-Verify system is an online system that allows employers (mainly employers with many team members, but anyone can use it) to confirm the eligibility of their staff to work in the U.S. The Social Security Administration and the Department of Homeland Security electronically matches the information against their records.
+E-Verify is voluntary, but if you have a federal contract or subcontract that contains the Federal Acquisition Regulation, the government requires you to enroll in the system.

 Direct deposit enrollment

 If you have direct deposit in place as your payment system among your team and your new employee wishes to enroll, he or she will need to fill out the form that your financial institution arrives.
 You can also ask them to provide a voided check.
+The direct deposit form should include:

 • Bank account number